revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - Statement:
-  - The query is compiled every time when we run the program.
-It is used in the situation where we need to run the SQL query without providing parameters at runtime.
-Its performance is less compared to PreparedStatement.It is suitable for executing DDL statements such as Create, Alter, Drop and Truncate.
-It cannot be used for storing/retrieving images and files in the database.
-It executes static SQL statements.It is less secured because it enforces SQL injection.
+  - The query is compiled every time when we run the program.It is used in the situation where we need to run the SQL query without providing parameters at runtime.Its performance is less compared to PreparedStatement.It is suitable for executing DDL statements such as Create, Alter, Drop and Truncate.
+It cannot be used for storing/retrieving images and files in the database.It executes static SQL statements.It is less secured because it enforces SQL injection.
 - PreparedStatement:
-  - The query is compiled only once.
-It is used when we want to give input parameters to the query at runtime.
-It provides better performance than Statement, as it executes the pre-compiled SQL statements.
-It is suitable for executing DML statements such as Insert, Update and Delete.
-It can be used for storing/retrieving images and files in the database.
-It executes pre-compiled SQL statements.
-It is more secured as they use to bind variables, which can prevent SQL injection.
+  - The query is compiled only once.It is used when we want to give input parameters to the query at runtime.It provides better performance than Statement, as it executes the pre-compiled SQL statements.It is suitable for executing DML statements such as Insert, Update and Delete.It can be used for storing/retrieving images and files in the database.It executes pre-compiled SQL statements.It is more secured as they use to bind variables, which can prevent SQL injection.

 </blockquote>